-- i) Place a duty on coroners to inform the CDR Partners, for the area in which the child died, of the fact of an inquest or post mortem.
-It also gives coroners powers to share information with CDR Partners for the purposes of carrying out their functions, which include reviewing child deaths. - ii) Rule 57A allows coroners to supply information, at an appropriate time, that will enable CDR Partners to meet their obligation to conduct child death reviews and to fulfil their statutory obligations more generally.
+Protocol for Joint Working between Child Death Review Team (Health) and Coroners Service i) Place a duty on coroners to inform the CDR Partners, for the area in which the child died, of the fact of an inquest or post mortem.
+It also gives coroners powers to share information with CDR Partners for the purposes of carrying out their functions, which include reviewing child deaths.

+The Coroners and Justice Act 2009 and Coroners (Investigations) Regulations 2013 ii) Rule 57A allows coroners to supply information, at an appropriate time, that will enable CDR Partners to meet their obligation to conduct child death reviews and to fulfil their statutory obligations more generally.

-This process is outlined in the statutory guidance document Working Together to Safeguard Children 2018.
+This process is outlined in the statutory guidance document Working Together to Safeguard Children 2023.